Kenya travel guide

 Public places and services

-On 1 May, the Government of Kenya confirmed that restaurants and eateries may open to customers, provided they comply with Government of Kenya public health protocols including 1.5 metre social distancing and the night-time curfew of 10pm (local).
-All bars across Kenya are required to close at 7pm (local time).
+Restaurants and eateries may open to customers, provided they comply with Government of Kenya public health protocols including social distancing.
+All public and political gatherings are prohibited.

-Across Kenya, the maximum number of persons permitted to attend meetings or events has been capped at 15, while the number permitted to attend weddings and funerals has been capped at 100, with all in attendance expected to abide by Ministry of Health protocols.
+The maximum number of persons permitted to attend funerals has been capped at 50, with all in attendance expected to abide by Ministry of Health protocols.

 Kenyan citizens have been advised to avoid crowded places and to work remotely where possible.